wilhelm-murdoch/wilhelm.codes/content/falsifying-github-participation-graphs-for-fun-and-profit/index.md

 ---
-params:
-    author: Wilhelm Murdoch
 title: Falsifying Github Participation Graphs for Fun and Profit!
-summary: Or, how to make a useless recruiting metric even more useless.
+alternate: Or, how to make a useless recruiting metric even more useless.
 draft: false
-date: 04 Nov 2021
+date: 2021-11-04
 tags:
   - bash
   - git